LL.M. Human Rights Leaders

-Columbia Law School’s Human Rights Institute Fellowship supports individuals with extraordinary potential in—and commitment to—the field of international human rights.
+Columbia Law School’s LL.M.
+Human Rights Leaders program supports individuals with extraordinary potential in—and commitment to—the field of international human rights.

-Become an innovator and leader in human rights practice and/or academia with the help of the our Human Rights Institute (HRI) Fellowship
+Become an innovator and leader in human rights practice and/or academia with the support of our program intended to help build the next generation of human rights leaders.

 Benefits include:

-- Receive tailored career mentoring and skill development in both practice and academic scholarship from Human Rights Institute faculty, staff, and advisers.
+• Receive tailored career mentoring and skills development in both practice and academic scholarship from Human Rights Institute faculty, staff, and advisers.

-- Attend special events with leading human rights advocates and scholars.
+• Attend special events with leading human rights advocates and scholars, and learn from senior human rights leaders.

 Fellows are expected to devote a significant part of their studies to human rights and play an active role in the Law School’s vibrant human rights community.

-Our HRI Fellowship includes students who also benefit from the Human Rights LL.M.
-Fellowship which is jointly managed by the Office of Graduate Degree Programs (which manages the Law School’s LL.M., Executive LL.M., and J.S.D.
+Our LL.M.
+Human Rights Leaders program includes students who also benefit from the Human Rights Fellowship which is jointly managed by the Office of Graduate Degree Programs (which oversees the Law School’s LL.M., Executive LL.M., and J.S.D.
 Programs).
-These fellowships offer partial to full waivers of tuition.
+These fellowships offer significant waivers of tuition.

 Eligibility Requirements

-Applicants must demonstrate experience in international human rights work and a commitment to a career in academia and/or human rights practice.
+Interested candidates should indicate in their personal statement why they wish to be a part of the LL.M.
+Human Rights Leaders program, demonstrate experience in international human rights, and show through their application materials a commitment to a career in academia and/or human rights practice.

 How to Apply